metagunner/habheat/README.md

     - [Heathmap Grid Keybindings](#heatmap-grid-keybindings)

 ## Features

+All data used by this application is stored locally on your device.

 ### Year Selection
 Press `space` to select the year.
 The `Default` option shows 12 months starting today and going backwards.
 For example, for *July 13 2024*, the grid will show 53 weeks starting from the current week to the 2023.